BardicDefense/purple-hack/README.md

 Spells can be bound to scrolls; each holds one spell.
 Holding it with both hands and reading from it aloud casts its spell, disintegrating the scroll.

-A spell on a scroll is not a prepared spell and can be cast even if the caster does not own the spell or isn't able to cast spells at that spell's level.
+A spell on a scroll is not a prepared spell and can be cast even if the caster does not own the spell or isn't able to cast spells at that spell's rank.
 The caster must still have access to the school to which the spell belongs, however.
 Spells on scrolls can't be modified through feats, though a caster can scribe a modified spell, and spells can't be prepared from scrolls.

 For the purposes of range and so on, a scroll spell is treated as if the reader is casting it normally or is the minimum level required to cast it normally, whichever is higher.

 Scrolls may be scribed by anyone who has the ability to both read scrolls and to cast the spell being scribed.
-It costs 250d. and one week per level of the spell, which can be broken up into multiple sessions.
+It costs 250d. and one week per rank of the spell, which can be broken up into multiple sessions.
 This requires a successful Arcana ability check, applying the ability modifier twice, rolled at the end of the week.

 **Creating Magic Items:** Potions are created by alchemists, with the more powerful potions usually requiring the help of a Magic-User.
 A Magic-User seeking to create potions must employ an alchemist.
 A Magic-User must be 9th level to create potions on their own, and 11th level to create other magic items.